dhunnapotha/myblog/_posts/2015-07-20-Setting-up-custom-domain-blog-with-jekyll.md

 title: Setting up a custom domain website with Jekyll
 ---

-I recently setup my [website + blog](http://www.theox.in) using Jekyll.
+I recently setup this [website + blog](http://www.theox.in) using Jekyll.
 Tried to capture the important information in this blog.
 I added some useful references at the bottom.

 *This blog assumes that the reader has basic knowledge of Git repos, HTML & Markdown*

 ----

-1. Install Jekyll
-  * __gem install jekyll__
+1. Install Jekyll -> __gem install jekyll__
 2. Following the instructions in jekyll website looked a bit complex to me.
 So, I would suggest you can skip it for now.
 3. As a starting point, go to [Solo](http://chibicode.github.io/solo/).
 Follow the instructions and play around with the content to get a feel of what Jekyll can do.
 4. Next go to [this awesome blog](http://joshualande.com/jekyll-github-pages-poole/) and follow the instructions.